Holmes' Revelation: Production and release

 Characters designed by Gosho Aoyama in this arc.
 From left to right is Juno Glass, Ares Ashley, Apollo Glass, and Minerva Glass.
 Minerva's character was based on Steffi Graf.

 In 2003, the creator of the Case Closed series, Gosho Aoyama, had stated he would draw a story arc taking place in London.
 To this end, he traveled to London and visited the sites that would appear in the story arc; for sites he had not visited, he used Google Maps.
 During his trip, Aoyama took special note of a phone booth near Big Ben and a drain pipe, engraved with the words "Valley of Fear", on the Westminster Bridge; these two aspects were used in the story.
 While creating the story, Aoyama expressed difficulty incorporating English in the text.
 He also revealed Minerva Glass, a fictional tennis player in the story, was based on professional tennis player Steffi Graf and the scene where Conan calls out to Minerva during her tennis match was inspired by an event during the 1996 Wimbledon Championships where a fan jokingly shouted his proposal to Graf during her semi-finals match.
-For Shinichi's confession to Ran, Aoyama created the scene with Sherlock Holmes' poor ability with relationships and the phrase lit.
-"A troublesome and difficult case" (厄介な難事件, Yakkai na Nanjiken) in mind.
+For Shinichi's confession to Ran, Aoyama created the scene with Sherlock Holmes' poor ability with relationships and the phrase "A troublesome and difficult case" (厄介な難事件, Yakkai na Nanjiken) in mind.

 The arc was published in Shogakukan's Weekly Shōnen Sunday magazine between August and October 2010 from issues 36 to 46 and consisted of 10 chapters.
 The individual chapters were then collected into tankōbon volumes 71 and 72 which were released in Japan on February 18, 2011 and June 17, 2011 respectively.